 ADDRESSES: You may mail comments and related material to Sector Boston, 427 Commercial Street, Boston, MA.
 Sector Boston maintains the public docket for this rulemaking.
-Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, will become part of this docket and will be available for inspection or copying at Sector Boston, 427 Commercial Street, Boston, MA between the hours of 8 a.m. and 3 p.m., Monday through Friday, except Federal holidays.
+Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket are part of docket CGD01-07-001 and are available for inspection or copying at Sector Boston, 427 Commercial Street, Boston, MA between the hours of 8 a.m. and 3 p.m., Monday through Friday, except Federal holidays.

-FOR FURTHER INFORMATION CONTACT: Petty Officer Joseph Yonker, Sector Boston, Waterways Management

-Division, at (617) 223-5007.
+FOR FURTHER INFORMATION CONTACT:

+Petty Officer Joseph Yonker, Sector Boston, Waterways Management Division, at (617) 223-5007.